-The Generic Drug User Fee Act, or GDUFA, was enacted by Congress in 2012 and was reauthorized as GDUFA II in 2017.
+The Generic Drug User Fee Act, or GDUFA, was enacted by Congress in 2012 and was reauthorized as GDUFA II in 2017 and GDUFA III in 2022.
 GDUFA is designed to provide funding to the FDA to expedite timelines for the FDA's review of ANDA applications.
 GDUFA funding is intended to increase the ability of the FDA to perform critical program functions and to reduce costs.
 Under the GDUFA, the FDA has specific goals for reviewing ANDA applications.
 For example, as part of GDUFA II, the goal of the FDA is to complete the review of 90% of original ANDA applications within 10 months from filing of the ANDA.
-Under the previous GDUFA authorization, the average time for sponsors to obtain FDA approval of ANDAs was 32-34 months post-filing.
+Under previous GDUFA authorizations, the average time for sponsors to obtain FDA approval of ANDAs was 32-34 months post-filing.
+As newer GDUFA reauthorizations occur in 5 year increments, it is expected that these ANDA timelines will also change.